-

 Weapons are terrible, movement is slow, you need to avoid terrain, leveling is slow, pickups are everywhere and you need to walk to an exit when the timer runs out or its game over.

-Really didn't enjoy it.
+Really didn't enjoy it.- Luna Abyss:

 Weird looking FPS.
 Interesting visuals, average gameplay, lots of platforming.
 A bit of bullet hell too.